-How PPTA is organised: structures
+How PPTA is organised: Structures

 PPTA / Te Wehengarua supports teachers through local, regional and national structures and networks.